archlinux/repod/docs/repod/tooling.rst

 .. code:: sh

-  repod-file package import <package> <signature> <repo>
+  repod-file package import <package> <repo>

 .. note::

-  All packages must either be provided with or without their accompanying signatures.
-If signatures are present the packages and signatures are to be provided in tuples of two (the first is always the package, the second always the signature).
-The last parameter is always considered as the output directory.
+  By default package signature files are not considered.
+To enforce the locating and use of accompanying signature files, use the ``-s``/ ``--with-signature`` flag.

 The output of the above command may be displayed using the ``-d``/ ``--dry-run`` flag (nothing is written to the output directory in this case).